ejmahler/RustFFT/README.md

 RustFFT requires rustc 1.37 or newer.
 Minor releases of RustFFT may upgrade the MSRV(minimum supported Rust version) to a newer version of rustc.
 However, if we need to increase the MSRV, the new Rust version must have been released at least six months ago.

+## Features

+The features `avx` and `sse` are enabled by default.
+On x86_64, these features enable compilation of the AVX and SSE accelerated code.

+Disabling them reduces compile time and binary size.

+On other platform than x86_64, these features do nothing and RustFFT will behave like they are not set.

 ## Stability/Future Breaking Changes